Cookie Monster Cookies

 TikTok Cookies Variation

-If you want to make these cookie monster cookies the way they make them on the viral Tiktok video, leave out the Oreos and chocolate chip cookies in the dough.
+If you want to make these cookies the way they make them in the viral Tiktok video, leave out the Oreos and chocolate chip cookies in the dough.

 Follow the step by step instructions as written, then instead of placing a whole Oreo into the dough, place 2-3 pieces of milk or semisweet chocolate on top of the first ball of dough.